drreynolds/smuhpc-workshop/source/session_7.rst

 them through the batch system.
 This may be accomplished with the ``srun`` command.
 Recall the two :ref:`srun options <srun_options>`, ``-N`` and ``-n``, that request a specified number of nodes and tasks.
-To request an interactive session on an entire *parallel* node (with up to 8 tasks on that node), for a maximum of 10 minutes, issue the command:
+To request an interactive session on an entire *workshop* node (with up to 8 tasks on that node), for a maximum of 10 minutes, issue the command:

 .. code-block:: bash

-   $ srun -I -N1 -n8 -t 10 -p parallel --x11=first --pty $SHELL
+   $ srun -I -N1 -n8 -t 10 -p workshop -A workshop --x11=first --pty $SHELL

 .. note:: even though ManeFrame has a special *interactive* partition,
 	  it is not recommended that you use that partition for